 We at the United States Attorney's Office for the District of Idaho believe in teamwork, open communication, and professionalism in serving all of the cultural groups of our Community.

 - When contacting or visiting the U.S. Attorney’s Office for the District of Idaho, persons with Limited English Proficiency (LEP) may either secure the assistance of an interpreter of their own choosing at their own expense, or they may inquire of the U.S. Attorney’s Office about other arrangements for language assistance.

 - The U.S. Attorney’s Office for the District of Idaho will take reasonable steps to ensure that where needed, all interpretation and translation services will be handled through individuals who are competent to provide such services at a level of fluency, comprehension, and confidentiality appropriate to the purpose.

-- The U.S. Attorney’s Office for the District of Idaho has in place personnel capable of providing assistance in Spanish, French, German, and Portugese.
+- The U.S. Attorney’s Office for the District of Idaho has in place personnel capable of providing assistance in Spanish, French, German, Korean, Mandarin Chinese, and Persian.
 All other language assistance will be addressed as needed.

 The following governmental and community resources are available in Idaho and may be of assistance to persons of limited English proficiency.